Ovarian torsion: Treatment

-Surgical treatment of ovarian torsion includes laparoscopy to uncoil the torsed ovary and possibly oophoropexy to fixate the ovary which is likely to twist again.
+Surgical treatment of ovarian torsion includes laparoscopy to uncoil the torsed ovary and possibly oophoropexy to fixate the ovary if it is likely to twist again.
 In severe cases, where blood flow is cut off to the ovary for an extended period of time, necrosis of the ovary can occur.
-In these cases the ovary must be surgically removed.
+In some of these cases the ovary must be surgically removed, however 90% of ovaries that appear necrotic will actually resume function at 3 months.

 Epidemiology

 Ovarian torsion accounts for about 3% of gynecologic emergencies.
 The incidence of ovarian torsion among women of all ages is 5.9 per 100,000 women, and the incidence among women of reproductive age (15–45 years) is 9.9 per 100,000 women.
 In 70% of cases, it is diagnosed in women between 20 and 39 years of age.
 The risk is greater during pregnancy and in menopause.
 Risk factors include increased length of the ovarian ligaments, pathologically enlarged ovaries (more than 6 cm), ovarian masses or cysts, and enlarged corpus luteum in pregnancy.